imAbhinavBharadwaj/bookmytrip/project.cppfol/README.md

-# BookmyTrip - a Basic C++ program developed to demonstrate Ticket Booking systems.

-***Done during my early days with C++ programming as a High school stud, this was a major project throw me out to push my limits as a programmer!***

 # Originally developed Code (oldmain.cpp)

 the Original Code (oldmain.cpp) was developed using Borland C++ on Turbo C++ IDE/Compiler (v3.0.7.7c) which you can get a copy from ***[here](https://github.com/imAbhinavBharadwaj/bookmytrip.cpp/tree/main/cpp.sources)***